etcd-io/etcdlabs/README.md

 #### Project Status

-- Angular 2 Material is still in development, so this has some limitations in frontend
+- Angular 2 Material is still in active development, so this has some limitations in frontend